 Jean Paul Gaultier takes a bow

-The overbiding memory this season was the bittersweet farewell of Gaultier, who stunned the industry by announcing that this would be his last runway show.
+The overbiding memory last season was the bittersweet farewell of Gaultier, who stunned the industry by announcing that this would be his last runway show.
 Nearly a score of designers came to pay their respects as he ended his career on his 50th anniversary.
 Boy George and Catherine Ringer of Les Rita Mitsouko performed; Gigi and Bella Hadid and a gang of über model veterans like Erin O’Connor and Yasmin Le Bon marched, and Jean Paul took his bow in what’s sure to be a new must-have – a bleu de travail car mechanic’s jumpsuit.

 Sculptural spectacles at Jean Paul Gaultier's celebration of couture